Police line do not cross tape due to an aggravated assault charge

 Whether you are facing misdemeanor or felony assault charges, you need the powerful representation our Long Island firm provides.
 Contact us today to discuss your case in confidence.

-Michael A. Arbeit, P.C. defends people who are facing assault charges throughout Nassau County, Suffolk County, and New York City, including Queens, Brooklyn, Manhattan, Staten Island, and The Bronx.
+Michael A. Arbeit, P.C. defends clients who are facing assault charges throughout Nassau County, Suffolk County, and New York City, including Queens, Brooklyn, Manhattan, Staten Island, and The Bronx.